-Come to class on time; don't check or send texts while in class; use common sense and decent behavior.
+Come to class on time.
+You'll be writing by hand in class, so do bring your journals, but leave laptops closed.
+Please don't check or send texts while in class; use common sense and decent behavior.
 Please do not eat in class.
 Neither will I.